-Certain benefits are classed as ‘public funds’ for immigration purposes and cannot be claimed by a person who has no recourse to public funds, unless an exception applies.
+Certain benefits and payments are classed as ‘public funds’ for immigration purposes and cannot be accessed by a person who has no recourse to public funds, unless an exception applies.
 These benefits are listed at paragraph 6 of the Immigration Rules and in the Home Office guidance on public funds.

 - Attendance Allowance